AMEST/Mimisbrunnr/README.md

   - Recently visited pages
   - Search pages and spaces
   - Multi Language EN or RU
+  - Generating user tokens for token authentication (for direct access to api)
 - Profile
   - Profile page with avatar and last worked on
   - Settings _(Not implemented)_